linrongbin16/lin.vim/README.md

 #### File Explorer

-File explorer is supported by [fern.vim](https://github.com/lambdalisue/fern.vim) (switched to [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua)), you could use key mappings on the file explorer left side:
+File explorer is supported by [fern.vim](https://github.com/lambdalisue/fern.vim) (switched to [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua) on Neovim 0.6+), you could use key mappings on the file explorer left side:

 Transfer and Open Files: